 Graduates of the CAMFED program can join the CAMFED Association, a network that includes more than 150,000 alumnae.
 Along with helping women maintain connections with their peers, the association gives them an opportunity to mentor current CAMFED beneficiaries.
 Association members become powerful advocates in their home communities, and they are at the forefront of CAMFED’s leadership: Several members of its executive team are former beneficiaries of the organization.
 Underlying that pattern is a recognition that CAMFED alumnae are ideally suited to deciding how best to improve educational opportunity for girls who grow up in marginalized rural areas.

 CAMFED alumnae act in other ways to help girls break down barriers to education.
-Many of them volunteer to become CAMFED-trained “learner guides” who assist local teachers.
-(After two years of classroom experience, they gain global teacher accreditation, as well as access to no-interest loans.)
+Many of them volunteer to become CAMFED-trained “learner guides,” who assist local teachers.
+(In return for their commitment, these alumnae gain access to no-interest loans, as well as accreditation that they can use to advance their education and employment goals.)
 In addition, each CAMFED alumna financially—and voluntarily—supports an average of more than three other girls in their quest to complete secondary school.
 This virtuous cycle reflects a principle that CAMFED places at the center of its work: “When you educate one, you educate many.”
 Equally important, CAMFED graduates form a growing cohort of educated African women who are driving change in their communities on many fronts.

 How We Partner